Featured

 .357 String Band

-357band.357 String Band is a band from Milwaukee, Wisconsin, see website.
+357band.357 String Band is a band from Milwaukee, Wisconsin.
 Their old website (www.streetgrass.com) is no longer in function and didn't work for a long time.
 Ironically, it’s a pretty good illustration of the band's communication and marketing strategies. .357 String Band is one of my absolute favorite bands.
 The band has - as well as several other bands in the "gothic country"-genre – roots in punk rock (which explains the drive, energy and attitude).
 There are also influences from rockabilly. .357 String Band was formed in 2004.
 After having decided to start play bluegrass (!) the band devoted the first couple of years to learning to play the instruments and to perform at smaller venues in Milwaukee, including River West's Circle A Café.
 Practise makes perfect.
 The members fully master their instruments. .357 String Band has been labeled "street grass", "bluegrass on steroids", "amphetamine-fueled mountain music" or "gutter punk meets Appalachia”.
 Bluegrass from a Wisconsin - is that conceivable?
 As mentioned in the introduction to this article series, “gothic country” comes from the most unexpected places in the U.S. The music is not bound by geography.
 On the contrary, when the music comes from a completely different place than the origin is often completely untouched and uncontaminated.
 Sometimes, it’s even better than the original.

 357medpistol.357 String Band was formed by Derek Dunn (guitar and vocals), Joseph Huber (banjo, fiddle and vocals), Rick Ness (upright bass) and Jayke Orvis (multi-instrumentalist including mandolin).
 The band had no designated frontman, but Derek Dunn was usually the spokesman in the band.
 Equipped with just strings (string band) is a just as daring as interesting approach.
 No drums at all.
 It's doesn’t show.
 The upright bass, guitar, banjo and mandolin individually and collectively are completely unparalleled. .357 String Band toured almost evenly in both the U.S. (played in all states except two) and in Europe.
 However, the hard work took its toll in various ways, including strain on family relationships.
 In June 2009, Orvis was fired from the band due to disagreements which was formulated at their Myspace Blog as: ”creative as well as business aspects of the band”.
 It was a divisive moment, as demonstrated with painful clarity in the band's announcement on the blog and in the commentary from Orvis.
 Despite a vivid description of the incident as: ”dropping me like a groupie” Orvis was the bigger man and expressed his sympathy for the members and respect for his successor, Billy Cook.
 But the end of the .357 String Band would come just two years later.
 In late autumn 2011, the .357 String Band announced that it was over.
 The background was that Joseph Huber had decided to quit the band.
 The reason was according to their Facebook-page: ”the aesthetic of The .357 String Band no longer represents him; he will returning to school to study woodworking, and pursue his own musical interest part time.
 The other three of us could not agree on a way to continue The .357 String Band without him.”
 This was the official reason.
 However, Huber's decision was hardly the only reason the band called it quits.
 It never took off for the band.
 Without any commercial success or the prospect of any commercial success in the foreseeable future, it is not possible to tirelessly struggle on.
 It is a pitiless law of nature in the music industry. .357 String Band figured it out the hard way.